 The main treatment for HIV is called antiretroviral therapy.
 These drugs reduce the amount of HIV in the blood to undetectable levels.

 Human papillomavirus is extremely common.
-About 9 out of 10 sexually active people will contract HPV.
-About 90 percent of these infections go away within two years of detection.
+About will contract HPV.
+About of these infections go away within two years of detection.
 However, HPV is still incurable and, in some cases, it can lead to:

 Many children are vaccinated to protect against different forms of HPV.
 Pap smears for women check for HPV once every few years.
 Genital warts can be removed with creams, liquid nitrogen, acid, or minor surgery.